About LeWa

 What is lino printing?

-One method of printing is block printing.
+There are different methods of printmaking.
+One of them is block printing.
 The main types of this method are metal block, wood block and linoleum (lino) block.
-My prints are all from lino blocks.
+My prints are all made with lino blocks.
 This means I have to carve a design into the surface of the linoleum first, leaving raised (uncarved) areas.
 These have to be mirrored to what’s supposed to be the final print.
 The block has to be evenly inked up with a roller, also called brayer.
-The paper gets pressed onto of the block to create the final print image.
-This can be done by hand or a press.
+The paper gets pressed onto of the block to create the final printed image.
+This can be done by hand or with a press.

-Metal and wood printing has a longer tradition in the history of art, the material Linoleum was only created in the 1800s and firstly used as floor covering.
-It became a cheaper and easier to carve alternative to wood and metal blocks, especially for amateurs.
+Wood printing has a long tradition but Linoleum was only created in the 1800s and firstly used as floor covering.
+It became a cheaper and easier to carve alternative to wood blocks, especially for amateurs.
 Its popularity grew when artists such as Henri Matisse and Pablo Picasso started using it in the early 1900s.
 Linocuts were especially popular among the German Expressionists in the beginning of the 20th century.

 About Packaging